escap/fenix-ui-chart-creator/README.md

 <td>-</td>

 <td> "localstring" or "value"</td>
-<td> : iditifier of the formater function for the value field
+<td> : identifier of the formater function for the value field
 localstring result will be in this format : "1 250,12", value will return 1250,12 ; value is hightly recommanded for charting</td>
 </tr>